Self-reinforcing feedback and human behaviour

 Feedback cycles organise other systems.

-Summary: The feedback cycles organising gambling
+Summary: Feedback cycles organising gambling

 In summary, here are the key feedback cycles that organise problem gambling, starting with those that drive the escalation of gambling: